-The second takeaway is the importance of ES constraints, which frequently dominate both financial and social reasons for considering ES performance.
-Most traditional and sustainable investors are maximizing returns subject to constraints from fund mandates, firmwide policies, and client wishes.
-These constraints might be a second-best solution to a principal-agent problem.
-Principals who care about ES performance may be unable to write a contract forcing fund managers to maximize their objective function, so they instead choose between return-maximizing funds with different ES constraints to approximate their preferred portfolios.
+The second takeaway is the importance of ES constraints, which for many fund managers are the most important reason for considering ES performance.
+Constraints from mandates particularly drive behavior for sustainable funds, and are arguably the distinctive feature of sustainable funds given the similarity of objectives.
+However, ES constraints also matter for traditional funds, especially from firmwide policies and client wishes.

+Imposing ES constraints might be a second-best solution to a principal-agent problem.
+Principals who care about ES impact may be unable to write a contract forcing fund managers to maximize their objective function, so they approximate their preferred portfolios by choosing between return-maximizing funds with different ES constraints.
+Alternatively, constraints may optimally arise because principals care about ES values and have a distaste for holding particular stocks within their portfolio.

-This suggests that a fruitful theoretical direction is to develop models of SI under delegated portfolio management that incorporate ES constraints, and a fruitful empirical direction is to study how such constraints affect stock selection, voting, and engagement.
-In particular, it is unclear how effective constraints are at achieving asset owners' goals, as constraints do not change the fund's objective, only capture measurable dimensions of ES performance, and are blunt instruments not tailored to different contexts.
-In addition, they may fail to induce asset managers to improve companies' ES performance: while they can prevent errors of commission (e.g., investing in tobacco), they are less able to prevent errors of omission, such as not engaging effectively on ES issues.
+A fruitful theoretical direction would be to develop models of SI under delegated portfolio management that incorporate ES constraints, and a fruitful empirical direction would be to study how such constraints affect stock selection, voting, and engagement.
+It is unclear how effective constraints are at achieving asset owners' goals, as constraints do not change the fund's objective, only capture measurable ES performance, and are blunt instruments not tailored to different contexts.
+They may also fail to induce asset managers to improve companies' ES performance: while constraints can prevent errors of commission (e.g., investing in tobacco), they are unlikely to prevent errors of omission, such as not engaging effectively on ES issues.

 The third takeaway is the large heterogeneity of beliefs, and actions motivated by beliefs, among investors.
-For example, 13% rank ES performance as one of the top three drivers of firm value while 47% rank it last; 26% view greenhouse gas emissions as highly material while 10% see them as immaterial; 44% consider ES very often in stock selection while 10% do so rarely; and 57% expect good ES performers to generate positive alpha while 43% expect zero or negative alpha.
-These differences do not polarize neatly across traditional vs. sustainable lines, and they affect behavior: investors who associate good ES performers with positive alpha are much more likely to make investment decisions and engage with companies based on ES.
+For example, 13% rank ES performance as one of the top three drivers of firm value while 47% rank it last; 26% view greenhouse gas emissions as highly material while 10% see them as immaterial; 44% consider ES very often in stock selection while 10% do so rarely; and 57% expect good ES performers to generate positive alpha while 8% expect negative alpha.
+These differences do not polarize neatly across traditional vs. sustainable lines, and they affect behavior: fund managers who associate good ES performers with positive alpha are much more likely to select stocks and engage based on ES.

 Prior research typically attributes differences in investor behavior to different preferences; for example, Bolton et al. (2020) use proxy voting records to estimate "institutional investor preferences."
-However, with differences in objectives limited by fiduciary duty, variation in behavior may arise at least in part from differences in beliefs.
+However, with differences in objectives limited by fiduciary duty, variation in behavior may arise from differences in beliefs.
 While heterogeneous belief models have been used successfully in other areas of asset pricing, we are unaware of any such models for sustainable investing.

-These effects of beliefs on behavior mean that asset owners with ES preferences may find it optimal to select asset managers who believe that incorporating ES performance into stock selection and engagement improves returns.
-Such belief-driven ES incorporation may be able to address a wider range of ES issues in a more nuanced way than simply imposing ES constraints on funds.
+Because beliefs affect behavior, asset owners with ES preferences may find it optimal to select asset managers who believe that incorporating ES performance into stock selection and engagement improves returns.
+Such belief-driven ES incorporation may address a wider range of ES issues in a more nuanced way than simply imposing ES constraints on funds.
 With either approach, asset owners need to consider a complex combination of issues when choosing funds: ES constraints from mandates and the fund family; the fund manager's beliefs and how to identify them; and the fund manager's ability to maximize returns given those constraints and beliefs.
+Future research might explore whether asset managers can credibly signal their beliefs through their actions, or whether non-believing peers will mimic them - and, if so, how effectively asset owners can identify beliefs.